 - Pain or uncomfortable pressure in the eyes;

 - Difficulty with urination that persists for more than a day.

-It is rare for patients to experience a serious allergic reaction when taking Pro-banthine, however you should seek immediate medical attention at a hospital or healthcare facility if you notice signs of an allergic response.
-You may be having an allergic reaction if you suddenly have an unexpected rash, itching or discomfort at after taking the tablet, or swelling in the throat, face or tongue.
+It is rare for patients to experience a serious allergic reaction when taking Pro-Banthine, however, you should seek immediate medical attention at a hospital or doctor’s surgery if you notice signs of an allergic reaction.
+You may be having an allergic reaction if you suddenly have an unexpected rash, itching or discomfort after taking a tablet, or swelling in the throat, face or tongue.
 Contact a doctor immediately if you have any trouble with breathing or severe feelings of dizziness.

-Pro-banthine is only available on prescription because some people will not be able to take this medication due to issues with medications that they’re already taking, or problems in the medical history.
-It is important to answer all of the questions asked by your consultant truthfully when you are getting this medication.
-Make sure your consultant is aware if you are allergic to anything in this substance, including any inactive ingredients.
+Pro-Banthine is only available on prescription because some people will not be able to take this medication due to issues with medications that they are already taking, or problems with their medical history.
+It is important to answer all of the questions asked by your consultant truthfully when you are prescribed this medication.
+Make sure your consultant is aware if you are allergic to anything in this medication, including any inactive ingredients.

 Before using this medication, tell your consultant about the details of your medical history, particularly if you have any history of glaucoma or a condition called myasthenia gravis.
 It may not be appropriate for you to take this medication if you have had disorders caused by blockages in the stomach or bowel, or difficult urinating in the past.

 Avoid using Pro-Banthine if you have ever had or are currently suffering from:

 - Nerve disorders like neuropathy;